2i2c-org/2i2c-org.github.io/content/posts/2021/q3-update/index.md

 We focused on a few major areas for work, outlined below:

 - **Automation across cloud providers**.
 We wish to serve communities that run on any of the major commercial cloud providers.
 We can standardize some of our infrastructure through abstractions like Kubernetes, but must still create cloud-specific deployment infrastructure as well (that Kubernetes cluster has to come from somewhere first!).
-In the last four months we've worked on automating Kubernetes and JupyterHub deployments on [AWS](https://github.com/2i2c-org/pilot-hubs/issues/627) as well as [Azure](https://github.com/2i2c-org/pilot-hubs/issues/512).
+In the last four months we've worked on automating Kubernetes and JupyterHub deployments on [AWS](https://github.com/2i2c-org/pilot-hubs/issues/627) as well as [Azure](https://github.com/2i2c-org/pilot-hubs/issues/512) to complement our Google Cloud deployments.
 We would soon like to run more hubs on this infrastructure to test how well it scales.
 - **Monitoring and reporting infrastructure**.
-We have worked to improve the JupyterHub [`grafana-dashboards` project](https://github.com/jupyterhub/grafana-dashboards) to improve dashboarding around JupyterHub deployments in general, and will soon automatically deploy Grafana dashboards for our hubs so that communities have insight into what is going on in their hubs.
+We have worked on the JupyterHub [`grafana-dashboards` project](https://github.com/jupyterhub/grafana-dashboards) to improve dashboarding around JupyterHub deployments in general, and will soon automatically deploy Grafana dashboards for our hubs so that communities have insight into what is going on in their hubs.
 - **User environment management**.
 We want communities to have control over the environments that are available on their hubs.
 We also want to encourage that our communities follow community standards for reproducible environments that can be re-used elsewhere.
 For this reason, we've improved the [repo2docker GitHub action](https://github.com/jupyterhub/repo2docker-action) to work with more image registries, and created a [2i2c user image template repository](https://github.com/2i2c-org/hub-user-image-template) for users to re-use for their hubs.
 See [the User Environment docs](https://docs.2i2c.org/en/latest/admin/howto/environment.html#bring-your-own-docker-image) for more information.
 - **Support and collaboration roles**.
 In addition to technology changes, we have developed an alpha-level support and collaboration model for the communities we serve.
 Most relevant for our communities is the **community representative** role, who acts as the main point of contact with 2i2c engineers, and leads administrators on the hub to guide its customization for the community it serves.
 See [the user roles documentation](https://docs.2i2c.org/en/latest/about/roles.html) for more information.
 We have also begun prototyping a [FreshDesk support model](https://docs.2i2c.org/en/latest/admin/howto/support.html) and team processes around monitoring our support channels and responding to requests and incidents.

 ### Pangeo

 We are working with **the Pangeo Community** to migrate the Pangeo JupyterHub deployments to utilize 2i2c's centralized infrastructure, with the goal of 2i2c taking over the development and operation of Pangeo hubs moving forward.
-We have spent the last few months re-creating the Pangeo hub environment from scratch on a new cloud project managed by Columbia University, and are nearly ready to begin migration from the "old" Pangeo hub to the new one.
+We have spent the last few months re-creating the Pangeo hub environment from scratch on a new cloud project controlled by Columbia University, and are nearly ready to begin migration from the "old" Pangeo hub to the new one.
 After this, we will focus our attention on re-creating the Pangeo BinderHub and AWS hub.
 Follow along with this work [in this GitHub Project](https://github.com/orgs/2i2c-org/projects/16).

 ### Executable Books / Jupyter Book